 b.
 Customer Terms Updates.
 Argyle may update these Customer Terms (including, for clarity, any document referenced in these Customer Terms) from time to time.
 Argyle will give notice of material updates via its legal changelog, available at argyle.com/legal/changelog (“Legal Changelog”).
 Customer may subscribe to receive notifications of updates as described in the Legal Changelog.
 Except as otherwise set forth in the next sentence, those updates will apply (i) to all Service Orders executed after the date of the updated version, and (ii) prospectively to the renewal of Service Orders entered into before the date of the updated version as of the renewal date unless Customer elects not to renew as provided in the applicable Service Order, provided that the update was made at least ten (10) days before Customer’s right to not renew expired.
 On notice to Customer via the Legal Changelog, Argyle may modify the Support Policy, Service Levels, DPA, or Security Measures to (1) reflect new features or changing practices, (2) when an update is required as a result of changes in Law (including Applicable Data Protection Law (as defined in the DPA)), or (3) a merger, acquisition, or other similar transaction, but the updates may not be retroactive or materially decrease Argyle’s overall obligations during an Order Term.

 12.5.
 Authorized Contractors.
-Subject to the DPA, each party may use Authorized Contractors to exercise its rights, perform its obligations, and otherwise act on its behalf in connection with this Agreement.
+Subject to the DPA where applicable, each party may use Authorized Contractors to exercise its rights, perform its obligations, and otherwise act on its behalf in connection with this Agreement.
 As to Argyle, this may include Argyle’s procurement from Authorized Contractors data, software, content, technology, and other materials, and services that are used in providing, incorporated into, or made available via the Platform.
 For clarity, neither Consumers nor Data Locations are either party’s Authorized Contractors.
 Neither (a) Data Locations, (b) Argyle’s Affiliates, Authorized Contractors, or Consumers, or (c) Argyle’s or their partners, principals, members, employees, and agents (the persons referred to in the preceding Sections 12.5(b)-(c) are, together with Argyle, the “Argyle Indemnitees”) will have any liability or obligations to Customer, Customer’s Affiliates or Authorized Contractors, End Users, (together, “Customer Parties”) or any other person, arising out of this Agreement.
-Customer agrees to: (i) bring any claim or other legal proceeding of any nature arising from or related to Argyle’s breach of this Agreement against Argyle and not against the Argyle Indemnitees; (ii) ensure that other Customer Parties do not assert any claim arising from or related to this Agreement against Argyle or the Argyle Indemnitees; and (iii) accept responsibility and liability if such a person pursues such a claim.
+Customer agrees to: (i) bring any claim or other legal proceeding of any nature arising from or related to Argyle’s breach of this Agreement against Argyle and not against any other Argyle Indemnitees; (ii) ensure that other Customer Parties do not assert any claim arising from or related to this Agreement against Argyle or the Argyle Indemnitees; and (iii) accept responsibility and liability if such a person pursues such a claim.
 Sections 10.2 and 12.5 are intended for the benefit of the Argyle Indemnitees.

 12.6.
 Compliance with Applicable Law.
 Each party warrants to the other party that it will comply with all applicable Laws when exercising its rights or performing its obligations under this Agreement.
 Each party acknowledges and agrees that Consumer Data will be transmitted or made available in a mechanical manner, and that neither Argyle nor Customer will alter the substance of the Consumer Data.
 Each party will be acting only as a service provider and/or a conduit, and not as a consumer-reporting agency, in connection with the Consumer Data Processed under this Agreement.
 Argyle delivers Consumer Data as authorized by the Consumers.
 Each party acknowledges that neither party is a reseller of data but simply provides the service of transferring data as requested and authorized by the Consumer from a Data Location to the party (e.g., Customer) directed and authorized to receive the data by that Consumer.
 During the Term, if Customer is or becomes either a “consumer reporting agency” or a “furnisher” of information to consumer reporting agencies under the Fair Credit Reporting Act (“FCRA”), or if Customer has reason to believe Argyle’s provision of the Platform would constitute a “consumer report” under the FCRA, (a) Customer will promptly notify Argyle in writing; (b) the parties will discuss in good faith any additional requirements imposed by applicable laws; and (c) if the parties are unable to agree on whether or how to comply with applicable laws, either party may terminate this Agreement on notice to the other party.

 12.7.
 Notices.
 Except as otherwise set forth in this Agreement, notices to be given or submitted in connection with the Agreement must be in writing and delivered by hand, registered mail, or overnight delivery to the recipient at the address set forth on the applicable Service Order (or a later address as may be provided in accordance with this Section 12.7), and will be deemed given on the day they are received.
 As to notices to Argyle, Customer will provide copy of that notice (which will not be deemed notice) to [email protected].
-Despite the foregoing, administrative notices that do not purport to alter legal or commercial terms and operational may also be sent via email and are deemed given on recipient’s confirmation of receipt, and operational notices may be given via the Platform or as otherwise set forth in this Agreement.
+Despite the foregoing, administrative notices that do not purport to alter legal or commercial terms and operational notices may also be sent via email and are deemed given on recipient’s confirmation of receipt, and operational notices may be given via the Platform or as otherwise set forth in this Agreement.

 12.8.
 Publicity.
 Except as provided below, neither party may use the other’s name, trademarks, or logo, or refer to the other party (directly or indirectly) in any public disclosure, without the other party’s prior consent.
 Except as otherwise set forth in a Service Order, Argyle may publicly list Customer as a customer of Argyle and use Customer’s name, trademarks, service marks, trade names, and logos for marketing or promotional purposes and in other communications with existing or potential Argyle customers, resellers, or investors.